Keyman Insurance Quotes And Key Person Policies 2026

 For staff

-Keyman insurance is a benefit for a company in the eyes of HMRC which means that any premiums paid into the policy are tax-deductible.
+Key man insurance is a benefit for a company in HMRC’s eyes, meaning any premiums paid into the policy are tax-deductible.

 For the shareholders